Driving license: Applying for the transfer of a foreign driving license

 What do I need to bring or submit?

-- Application (also available at the driving school)
+- Application form (also available at the driving school)

-- Current biometric photo (size 45x35 mm, portrait format, frontal view)
+- Current biometric photo (size 45x35 mm, portrait orientation, full-face shot) Digital codes

 Note:

-Since May 1, 2025, the rule for passport photos for identity cards and passports is that you must submit a digital passport photo to the registration authority.
-However, this requirement does not apply to the driver's license authority and therefore does not affect the application for driver's license documents.
-Please also note that the driver's license authorities do not have the technical equipment to take photos on site.
-You must therefore submit passport photos in analog form together with the complete application documents to the driver's license authority.
+As of May 1, 2025, the regulation requiring you to submit a digital passport photo to the registration office applies to passport photos for ID cards and passports.
+However, this requirement does not apply to the driver’s license office and therefore does not affect applications for driver’s license documents.
+The Driver’s License Authority has the technical equipment available for taking photos on-site.
+You may continue to submit passport photos in analog form, preferably along with the complete application documents, to the Driver’s License Authority.

 Your foreign driver’s license must still be valid at the time you apply for a German driver’s license (exception: EU/EEA driver’s licenses).

-We do not convert international driver's licenses.
-You always need a valid national driver's license. - Officially recognized translation of the foreign driver's license with classification of the respective driver's license class(es)
+We do not convert international driver’s licenses.
+You always need a valid national driver’s license. - Officially certified translation of the foreign driver’s license with classification of the respective driver’s license class(es)

-This can be done by a German or internationally recognized automobile club in the country that issued the driver's license, by an official agency in the country that issued the driver's license, or by court-appointed and generally sworn interpreters and translators.- This applies to all non-EU countries and Greece (due to the Cyrillic alphabet).
+This can be done by a German or internationally recognized automobile club in the country where the driver’s license was issued, by an official agency in the country where the driver’s license was issued, or by court-appointed and generally sworn interpreters and translators.- This applies to all non-EU countries and Greece (due to the Cyrillic script).

-- In case of doubt, the driver's license authority will decide whether you need to submit a translation of your foreign driver's license.
+- In case of doubt, the driver’s license authority will decide whether you must submit a translation of the foreign driver’s license.

-- The driver's license authority will obtain confirmation from the immigration authority regarding entry/re-entry or first residence in the Federal Republic of Germany.
+- The driver’s license authority will obtain the confirmation from the immigration office regarding entry/re-entry or the establishment of primary residence in the Federal Republic of Germany.

 - This applies to all non-EU countries.

-- To convert car or motorcycle driving licenses from third countries, you will need:
+- When converting car or motorcycle driver’s licenses from third countries, you will need:

 - proof of “first aid training”

-- When transferring truck driving licenses from third countries
+- When converting truck driver’s licenses from third countries

 - Certificate of first aid training